 - Test execution– a basic measurement of testing activity, which simply records how many tests were actually conducted, and how many classified as passed, failed, blocked, incomplete, or unexecuted.
-A main benefits of test execution is that it is easy to visualize and understand by testing teams.
+A main benefit of test execution is that it is easy to visualize and understand by testing teams.
 Metrics include Test Execution Status, Test Run Results, and Test Results by Day.

 - Regression –changes to software add features but usually introduce new defects, reduce application stability, and jeopardize quality.
 This type of metric helps understand how effective the change was in addressing user concerns, without hurting the existing user experience.
 Metrics include Defect Injection Rate, Defects per Build / Release / Version.

 - Test team metrics – measure testing work allocated to, and test outputs, for teams or team members.
 Experts advise never using these metrics to pit individual testers against each other, but rather as a way of tracking progress and learning within units.
 Metrics include Distribution of Defects Discovered, Defects Returned Per Team Member, and Test Cases Allocated Per Team Members.

 - Test economics metrics – testing outputs per staff, tools and infrastructure used in testing.
 These metrics can help plan budgets for testing activities and evaluate the ROI of testing.
 Metrics include Total Cost of Testing, Cost per Bug Fix, Testing Budget Variance.

 What’s the Difference Between Test Metrics and Software Quality Metrics

 Test metrics ask the question “how good are the tests?”
 Software quality metrics ask the question “how good is the software?”

 A few examples of software quality metrics are below – according to our definition above, these do not assess the test metrics, they only asses the quality of the software.

 - Reliability – Refers to the level of risk inherent in a software product and the likelihood it will fail.
 This metric is related to “stability,” as termed by ISO: how likely are there to be regressions in the software when changes are made?